haiiliin/pyabaqus/AbaqusScriptingReferenceGuide-Markdown-2022/Python/Part/Part.md

 - *cells*

-  A sequence of cell objects whose volume the method will calculate.
+  A sequence of Cell objects whose volume the method will calculate.

 ### Optional arguments